Jithendiran/Maths/Ratio/Readme.md

 *The Cross-Multiplication Rule*: This is the most important rule for solving proportion problems.
 If  $\frac{a}{b} = \frac{c}{d}$
 $$a \times d=b \times c$$
- A proportion is used to find a missing value in an equivalent ratio, usually written as an equation:
+ A proportion is used to find a missing value in an equivalent ratio

+**Example**:

-Example: If 2 pens cost $4, how much do 5 pens cost?
+If 2 pens cost $4, how much do 5 pens cost?

 **Normal method**